giodesi/BlackBox/README.md

 ### installing blackbox

-*   Download and run the pre-compiled Linux, Mac OS X, or Windows binaries, or clone the source and compile.
-Note that compilation requires flex and bison.
+*   Download and run the pre-compiled Linux, Mac OS X, or Windows binaries, or clone the source and compile.Â  Note that compilation requires flex and bison.

-*   The Linux binary is an 32-bit application.
-If you are running a 64-bit Linux implementation that does not already have the necessary 32-bit libraries installed, please see [this askubuntu page](https://askubuntu.com/questions/454253/how-to-run-32-bit-app-in-ubuntu-64-bit).
+*   The Linux binary is an 32-bit application.Â  If you are running a 64-bit Linux implementation that does not already have the necessary 32-bit libraries installed, please see [this askubuntu page](https://askubuntu.com/questions/454253/how-to-run-32-bit-app-in-ubuntu-64-bit).
 *   Looking for SATPLAN-2004/2006?
 Then go to the [SATPLAN](../index.htm) home page instead.

 ### using blackbox